 - Make-ahead: This is an easy recipe with chicken and rice and you can make them ahead and store them in the fridge for up to 3 days.

-- Freeze: They freeze well for up to 3 months.
+- Freeze: They freeze well in an airtight container for up to 3 months.

 I take these in my own lunch all the time.
-Not only are they great for lunch, these rice cups are an excellent appetizer for potlucks, especially work potlucks!
+Baked rice cups is not only great for lunch, but these rice cups are also an excellent appetizer for potlucks, especially work potlucks!

-So if you're looking for a great alternative to cold sandwiches, give these Chicken & Wild Rice Cups a try!
+So if you're looking for a great alternative to cold sandwiches, give these Mediterranean Chicken and Wild Rice Cups a try!

-And if you love stuff made in muffin tins, try one of my most popular recipes - my Maple Sausage Brunch Bites!
+And if you love stuff made in muffin cups, try one of my most popular recipes: Maple Sausage Brunch Bites (shown below), or these Greek Lasagna Cups!

 Equipment